mainmatter/breethe-client/README.md

 **Breethe is a Progressive Web App built by [simplabs](https://simplabs.com).
 We build custom web and mobile solutions for our clients to rely on.**

+## Improving Understanding of Air Quality Across the World

 Breethe allows instant access to up to date air quality data for locations across the world.
-Pollution and global warming are getting worth rather than better and affect everyone's daily lives - easily accessible data on how bad things actually are might help raising attention and awareness 🌳💨
+Pollution and global warming are getting worse, rather than better, and it affects everyone's daily lives - easily accessible data on how bad things are might help to raise attention and awareness. 🌳💨

 The data is retrieved from the [openaq](https://openaq.org) API - be sure to check that project out!